astronomer/docs/learn/airflow-ui.md

 ![Grid view task instance](/img/guides/airflow-ui_grid_ti_options.png)

-- **More Details:**  Shows the fully rendered task - an exact summary of what the task does (attributes, values, templates, etc.).
+- **More Details:**  Shows all attributes of a task, including variables and templates.
 - **Rendered Template:** Shows the task's metadata after it has been templated.
 - **XCom:** Shows XComs created by that particular task instance.
 - **List Instances, all runs:** Shows a historical view of task instances and statuses for that particular task.

 ### Actions

-When a DAG run, task instance or [task group](task-groups.md) instance is selected in the **Grid** view several action buttons appear.
+When a DAG run, task instance, or [task group](task-groups.md) instance is selected in the **Grid** view, several action buttons appear:

 ![Grid actions](/img/guides/airflow-ui_grid_actions.png)

-- **Clear** / **Clear task** : This button will clear the selected DAG run, task group instance or task instance and run it again.
+- **Clear** / **Clear task** : This button will clear the selected DAG run, task group instance, or task instance and run it again.
 This is useful if you want to re-run a task or DAG run that has failed or during local development.
 After clicking **Clear task** you will be offered a detailed interface controlling which task instances should be cleared and rerun.
 See [Manually rerun tasks or DAGs](rerunning-dags.md#manually-rerun-tasks-or-dags).
-- **Mark state as...**: This button allows you to mark the selected DAG run, task group instance or task instance as successful or failed without actually running it.
-This option is often used when the root cause of a task failure was fixed manually in the target data tool and the pipeline should continue after that task without rerunning it.
+- **Mark state as...**: This button allows you to mark the selected DAG run, task group instanc,e or task instance as successful or failed without running it.
+This option is often useful when the root cause of a task failure was fixed manually in the external data tool and there's no need to rerun the task.
 Many data teams leverage [Task Instance Notes and DAG Run Notes](rerunning-dags#add-notes-to-cleared-tasks-and-dags) in order to document the reason for marking a task instance as failed or successful.
 - **Clear Task Filter**: This button allows you to filter the tasks shown in the **Grid** view based on task dependencies.
-For example, by selecting **Filter downstream** only the tasks downstream of your selected task will show.
+For example, when you select **Filter downstream**, the UI shows only the tasks downstream of your selected task.

 ![Grid filter](/img/guides/airflow-ui_grid_filter.gif)